 How to fix a flat tubeless road bike tyre

-Tubeless road bikes tyres are a popular choice among racers on riders who prefer them to the traditional inner-tube and tyre set-up.
-Tubeless road tyres are comfortable on the roads, have less rolling resistance and crucially, are less likely to puncture.
+Tubeless road bike tyres are a popular choice among racers or riders who prefer them over the traditional inner-tube and tyre set-up.
+Tubeless road tyres are comfortable on the roads, have less rolling resistance and, crucially, are less likely to puncture.

-In this guide, we describe how to fix a flat tubeless road bike tyre.
-If you’re already rolling tubeless road tyres or interesting in learning what’s involved in fixing a flat, then this guide is for you.
+In this guide, we describe how to fix a flat tubeless road bike tyre and how to replace them.
+If you’re already rolling with tubeless road tyres or are interested in learning what’s involved in fixing a flat, then this guide is for you.

 Why choose tubeless road tyres?

-The sealant inside the tyre fills small gaps that may be caused by shards of glass, stones, or debris on the road.
+The sealant inside the tyre fills small holes that can be caused by shards of glass, stones, or general road debris.
 The tyre effectively protects itself from punctures.
-Tubeless tyres can cope with holes of up to 6mm.
+In fact, Tubeless tyres can cope with holes of up to 6mm!

 Tubeless road tyres offer much higher resistance than road tyres with inner tubes.
 You also have greater control of tyre pressure.

-However, the pay off is that fixing flats on tubeless road tyres is a slightly longer and more complicated process.
+However, the downside to tubeless tyres is that fixing flats s a slightly longer and more complicated process.

 Let's break it down into simple steps.